-The Salem State University Police

-Department provides protection

-to the SSU community around the

-clock, year- round.
-Police department

-staff work with university community

-members to prevent crime, solve

-problems, and take proactive steps

-to make the university as safe

-as possible.
-Police department

-personnel include the chief,

-captain, lieutenants, sergeants,

-police officers, communications

-dispatchers, institutional security

-officers and support staff.
+The Salem State University Police Department provides protection to the SSU community around the clock, year- round.
+Police department staff work with university community members to prevent crime, solve problems, and take proactive steps to make the university as safe as possible.
+Police department personnel include the chief, captain, lieutenants, sergeants, police officers, communications dispatchers, institutional security officers and support staff.

-handled by municipal police agencies in cities or towns.
-All SSU police officers attend full-time police academies and have full police authority on campus and throughout the City of Salem.
+The department is prepared to deal with the same types of incidents handled by municipal police agencies in cities or towns.
+All SSU police officers attend full-time police academies operated by the Municipal Police Training Committee (MPTC) and upon completion of training are certified by the Commonwealth of Massachusetts Police Officer Standards and Training Commission (POST-C).
 The Salem State University Police enforce state laws, including motor vehicle laws, as well as university rules and regulations.